-Karamoja is a sub region found at north eastern Uganda consisting of seven districts that is, Kaabong District, Kotido District, Moroto District, Amudat District, Nakapiripirit District, Abim District and Napak District.
+Karamoja is a sub-region found in northeastern Uganda consisting of seven districts that are, Kaabong District, Kotido District, Moroto District, Amudat District, Nakapiripirit District, Abim District, and Napak District.

-Karamoja region has stored very many rich which are great tourist attractions and attracts so many people from different parts of the world.
+Karamoja region has stored very many rich which are great tourist attractions and attract so many people from different parts of the world.

-Kidepa valley is one of Uganda’s rich national parks with diverse wild life and surrounding culture, and was ranked by CNN as one of Africa's Top Tourist destination in 2014.
-The park is visited by tours ads of visitors every year on self drive and guided tours.
+Kidepa valley is one of Uganda’s rich national parks with diverse wildlife and surrounding culture and was ranked by CNN as one of Africa’s Top Tourist destinations in 2014.
+The park is visited by tour ads of visitors every year on self-drive and guided tours.

-Karamoja lies at around 1400 meters (4500 feet) above sea level with the largest mountains being mount Kadam, Mount Moroto and Mount Napak lying at the boundary of Karamoja.
-These mountains can be great attractions if promoted well as tourists’ attraction on addition to mountain gorilla safaris in Uganda for which the country is most popular for.
+Karamoja lies at around 1400 meters (4500 feet) above sea level with the largest mountains being mount Kadam, Mount Moroto, and Mount Napak lying at the boundary of Karamoja.
+These mountains can be great attractions if promoted well as tourists’ attraction in addition to mountain gorilla safaris in Uganda for which the country is most popular.

 The people in this region are mainly Pastoralist who believes that wealth depends on their cattle and that they are the only one to have the right to owning cattle.
-They however portray one of the riches culture in Uganda.
+They however portray one of the richest cultures in Uganda.

 Today, a Uganda safari is incomplete without visiting the northern part of Uganda where you will experience the unique cultures of the Karamajongs and the magnificent Kidepo Valley National Park.